 While the rest of us practiced at the high school before heading to the course, Doug was nowhere to be seen.
 He didn’t need that sort of practice.
 He’d be off to a course somewhere and we’d see him mainly at the start of our next match at the first tee.
 Doug was, without question, the team’s #1 golfer (of six starters).

 How good was Doug’s game?
 Well I knew it was good due to my first-hand experience with him.
-Every so often he and the #2 guy, whose name I now forget, would play the younger guys head-to-head.
-To even out things a bit Doug would play the entire nine holes (high school golfers mainly play just nine) with just his 9-iron.
+Every so often he and the #2 guy, Jeff Hesley, would play the younger guys head-to-head.
+To even out things a bit Doug would play the entire nine holes (high school golfers mainly play only nine) with just his 9-iron.
 That included putting with it.
 We never stood a chance.
 He’d hit 200 yard drives with that thing, sink 10′ putts and almost never end up in any trouble.

 I then found out that in all his matches for the school Doug was undefeated.
 My recollection is that each year we played something like 15 matches against various schools, so that’s quite an achievement.
 I believe he went all four years without a loss.
 I’d love to hear from Doug if this was accurate, but he doesn’t seem to be on Facebook to ask.